Healthspan Extension

 Stakeholder Type

-Even while basic questions around such fundamental processes are being explored, however, there are already therapies in clinical trials.
+Even while basic questions around such fundamental processes are being explored, there are already therapies in clinical trials.
 As with fundamental geroscience, here the goal is to reduce the health impacts of ageing.
-A range of interventions, from small molecule drugs to gene therapy, are now in various early stages of investigation.
-Their endpoints are specific disease outcomes and ageing biomarkers.
-However, many analyses will yield insights that are predicted to inform a range of interventions in the ageing process, from lifestyle changes to technologies to, eventually, pharmacological and even gene therapies.
+A range of interventions, from small-molecule drugs to gene therapy, are now in various early stages of investigation.
+Their endpoints are necessarily specific disease outcomes, more with an eye toward prevention, and, importantly, these trials will yield insights that are predicted to inform a range of interventions in the ageing process, from lifestyle changes to technologies to, eventually, pharmacological and even gene therapies that will lead to longer, healthier lives..

-A fundamental shift is underway.
-This foundational reconceptualisation of ageing as a disease will lead to a new kind of public health programme based on “healthspan extension”.
-The endgame of such a programme is a society-wide eradication of frailty, high late-life health expenditures, and low quality of late-life.
-These are crucial aims in an ageing global population; the primary goal is not years added to lifespan, but to “healthspan”, where health, wellbeing and quality of life remain high until death.2
+A fundamental shift is under way.
+This foundational reconceptualisation of ageing as a disease will lead to a new kind of public-health programme based on “healthspan extension”.
+The endgame of such a programme is a society-wide eradication of frailty, of high late-life health expenditures and of low quality of late-life.
+These are crucial aims in an ageing global population: the primary goal is not years added to lifespan, but to “healthspan”, where health, wellbeing and quality of life remains high until death.2

 Emerging Topic: